 In terms of customer success, getting that much-needed empathy from users is flat-out easier — less exasperation on the part of both customer and customer success agent.
 The time saved equates to more efficient customer success organizations (Saving the business money) and happier customers.
 Happier customers don’t churn as often, increasing lifetime value.

-We’re happy FullStory is helping Clubhouse save time so they can get back to improving their product even more.
+We’re happy FullStory is helping Shortcut save time so they can get back to improving their product even more.